Hi1993Ryan/Hi1993Ryan.github.io/content/projects.md

 <div class="thinline"></div>

-I'm currently working on a book about slackish business cycles: economic fluctuations seen through the prism of economic slack.
-I'll post new chapters of the book here as they are written.
-This is preliminary material, but I opted to share it nevertheless to elicit comments and start a conversation with interested readers.
-The material might also be helpful to students and researchers who are interested in similar topics.

-If you have comments or suggestions about the material, would like to discuss parts of the book, or simply discover typos, please [do email me](mailto:pascal.michaillat@gmail.com).
+If you have comments or suggestions about these projects, would like to discuss, or simply discover gaps to work together, please [do email me](mailto:pascal.michaillat@gmail.com).

 <div class="thinline"></div>